Respect towards India increased significantly in last 5 yrs: PM on return from US | Devdiscourse

 "After assuming office in 2014, I went to the United Nations.
 I went to the United Nations even now.
 In these five years, I have seen a big change... in the eyes of the world and also the world leaders, the respect for India, the enthusiasm towards India has increased significantly.
 "The main reason is because of the 130 crore Indians who elected a strong government," the prime minister said.

-All the seven BJP MPs from Delhi and its national working president J P Nadda was present at the event organised by the party unit in the city, which is preparing for assembly polls early next year.
+Six BJP MPs from Delhi and its national working president J P Nadda was present at the event organised by the party unit in the city, which is preparing for assembly polls early next year.
+Former Delhi BJP chief and Rajya Sabha MP Vijay Goel also attended the event.
 Modi termed it as "a memorable welcome".
 The Prime Minister interacted with party workers, who had lined up outside the airport with drums and cutouts of Modi and 'Howdy Modi' event, hailing him for his "successful" US visit.

 He also undertook a roadshow for which tight security arrangements were made by the Delhi Police.
 In his address to the BJP workers, Modi recalled the surgical strikes on terror launch pads in Pakistan-occupied Kashmir, saying three years ago on this day he did not sleep all night waiting for his phone to ring.